visuellverstehen/t3meilisearch/README.md

 ### Index

-You an define a custom index by replacing the default value provided by t3meilisearch.
+You can define a custom index by replacing the default value provided by t3meilisearch.

 Example: